Your todo list:

 .
 The length is probably 60-80 feet, but the point to which you lower is significantly downhill from where you start, so watch your ends.
 We used a 70m rope and had plenty of rope left over.

 Gear to two inches, maybe one #3- offset cams were nice to have.

 Jul 27, 2012

 I led this route yesterday.
 First I tried right of the tree.
-I'm 5'9" and have long legs, and yet I was unable — or unwilling — to rock on to the HIGH left sloper, while using a crumbling right-hand crimp.
+I'm 5'8" and have long legs, and yet I was unable (or unwilling) to rock on to the high left sloper, while using a crumbling right-hand crimp.
 Starting to the left of the tree was even harder.
 So I started in front of the tree and made quick progress — for a few feet — until I couldn't find another hold, and there was no pro.

 The rock bulged against my helmet, and resting was difficult.
-I was already exposed to the ledge falling way below to the left and was feeling like a treed puma above a pack of barking dogs.
-Moving down was unthinkable — I had to move up to find pro.
-A long reach found a good hold and even more commitment — I could hear the bounty hunter cocking his rifle.
+I was already exposed to the ledge falling way below to the left — and the drop-off below the ledge — and was feeling like a treed puma above a pack of barking dogs.
+Moving down was unthinkable; I had to move up to find pro.
+A long reach found a good hold and even more commitment.
+I could hear the bounty hunter cocking his rifle.
 I moved up again and found my first placement: a #3/4 Metolius Offset TCU in a pocket.
-Long reaches to place a 2/3 Offset and a #7 DMM Offset made me feel more secure.
+Long reaches to place a #2/3 Offset TCU and a #7 DMM Offset nut made me feel more secure.
 More hard cranking over a series of bulges got me to the anchors.